Xbox 360 controllers, headsets and wireless accessories

 Disconnect and firmly reconnect the controller's USB connector to the console connector.

-For more information, including troubleshooting tips, see Connect a game controller.
-If this information doesn’t help resolve the problem, your controller will have to be replaced.
+For more information, including troubleshooting tips, see Connect a controller to your Xbox 360.
+If this information doesn't help resolve the problem, your controller will have to be replaced.

 Controller doesn't vibrate